timokoessler/2FAGuard/README.md

 The secret keys, the account names and your notes are encrypted using the AEGIS-256 algorithm.
 The encryption key is derived via Argon2id.

 **From which 2FA apps can I import tokens?**
-Google Authenticator, Bitwarden and Authenticator Pro are currently explicitly supported.
-In addition tokens can be imported from generic TOTP Uri list.
+Tokens can be imported from generic TOTP Uri lists.
+In addition Google Authenticator, Bitwarden, Authenticator Pro and 2FAS are currently explicitly supported.

 **Which devices are supported?**
-This app is only available for Windows 10 and higher.
+This app is only available for Windows 10 18362.0 and higher.
 For Android I recommend [Authenticator Pro](https://github.com/jamie-mh/AuthenticatorPro) that is fully compatible with 2FAGuard.

 ## Contact